 Visit the Hall of Mirrors and the Palace of Versailles in the morning, on weekdays and off season to avoid the crowd as much as possible.
 Lucky visitors can attend marvelous evening concerts in the Palace of Versailles.
 Information.

-A guided coach tour is good way to visit Versailles.
+A guided coach tour is good way to visit the Hall of Mirrors and the Chateau de Versailles and Versailles Gardens.

 The Hall of Mirrors is the most famous sight in Versailles.
 Many other great sights turn Versailles Palace into one of the most beautiful and interesting palaces in the world.